shawnmckinney/wicket-sample/ENABLE-FORTRESS-README.md

  related to web hosting and multitenancy.

 6. Rename fortress.properties.example to fortress.properties.
+ Prepare fortress for ldap server usage.

+ After completing the fortress ten minute guide, this step should be familiar to you.
+It is how the fortress runtime gets hooked in with a remote ldap server.
  ```properties
 # This param tells fortress what type of ldap server in use:
 ldap.server.type=apacheds